BlaiseKelly/barcelona_city_dat/README.md

 The second is to meteorologically normalise the data and remove the effect of the weather, which is in many cases a stronger influence on local concentrations than sources themselves.
 This allows patterns from sources to be more visible.
+This was done using the [mweather R package] (https://github.com/skgrange/rmweather).

 ## Sant Adria de Beso (Olimpic) es1148a

 ### NO<sub>2</sub>

-### concentrations by wind direction and speed for last 5 years
+#### concentrations by wind direction and speed for last 5 years

 ![](plots/no2_es1148a_polar.png)

-### Normalised concentrations since monitor installed
+#### Normalised concentrations since monitor installed

 ![](plots/no2_es1148a_norm.png)

 ### PM<sub>10</sub>

-### concentrations by wind direction and speed for last 5 years
+#### concentrations by wind direction and speed for last 5 years

 ![](plots/pm10_es1148a_polar.png)

-### Normalised concentrations since monitor installed
+#### Normalised concentrations since monitor installed

 ![](plots/pm10_es1148a_norm.png) \## Barcelon (I’Eixample) es1438a

 ### NO<sub>2</sub>

-## concentrations by wind direction and speed for last 5 years
+#### concentrations by wind direction and speed for last 5 years

 ![](plots/no2_es1438a_polar.png)

-## Normalised concentrations since monitor installed
+#### Normalised concentrations since monitor installed

 ![](plots/no2_es1438a_norm.png)